 Little brother to the OC Big Bore Sporting Rifle, big brother to most of the other muzzleloading rifles on the market today.
 This terrific hunting rifle features compact size and lightweight for ease of carrying through rough and brushy country.
 Couple that with a big bore .62 caliber power and you have a perfect big game rifle for all occasions.
 It is light enough for a lady, but powerful enough for all big game.
 This rifle features a curly maple English shotgun stock and a 1 1/8 to 1 inch tapered octagonal barrel at 36”.

 Comes with a curly maple stock, 28” octagon barrel It features a two-piece, patent breech with ¼ x 28 nipple threads.
 The English style fixed v sight with a steel blade front sight for pinpoint accuracy.
-The rifle is iron mounted, cold brown, and weighs 11 pounds and is 45” long.
-It is available in .62 caliber (20 bore), .66 caliber (16 bore), .69 caliber (14 bore) and .72 caliber (12 bore). $2295.00.
-Subject to change
+The rifle is iron mounted, cold brown, and weighs 14 pounds and is 45” long.
+It is available in .62 caliber (20 bore), .66 caliber (16 bore), .69 caliber (14 bore), .72 caliber (12 bore) and .75 caliber (10 bore).
+Please call 208-762-4903 for a quote as pricing is subject to change.

 Wood: Curly Maple Stock